Last Updated: November 2025

 Tenancy & Possession

 - Section 21 notices will be abolished- meaning ‘no fault evictions’ will no longer be permitted under law.
-Any notices served under this notice before the new legislation comes into effect will remain valid and enforceable.
+Any notices served under this term before the new legislation comes into effect will remain valid and enforceable as long as action is taken to enforce them before the 1st August 2026.

 - Section 8 notice grounds will be modified to allow a Landlord to serve a notice to end a tenancy if they need to sell their property or if they or their family members need to use the house as their permanent residence.
 These notices cannot be served within the first 12 months of a tenancy and the period of the notice must be at least 4 months.
 If a notice is served under these grounds, the Landlord will not be permitted to remarket the property to let for 12 months after the notice expires.